pnp/blog/content/post/spfx-toolkit-vscode-chat-pre-release/index.md

 ![code action](images/spfx-example1.png)

-The chat extension is fine-tuned using oficial Microsoft docs but also is aware of the Microsoft 365 and Power Platform activities and initatives.
-Check out how it respond to the prompt suggesting to use PnP SPFx React controls
+The chat extension is fine-tuned using official Microsoft docs but also is aware of the Microsoft 365 and Power Platform activities and initiatives.
+Check out how it responds to the prompt suggesting using PnP SPFx React controls

 ![using SPFx react controls](images/spfx-example2.png)